-Under the EU General Data Protection Regulation (GDPR), trustees count as "data controllers" due to the large amount of personal member data they manage.
-This means that trustees must comply with the data protection principles set out in the GDPR.
-The GDPR principles include (but are not limited to) ensuring that personal data is:
+Under the European Union (Withdrawal) Act 2018, the EU General Data Protection Regulation (EU GDPR) was incorporated directly into UK law as the UK General Data Protection Regulation (UK GDPR) when the UK left the EU.
+The UK GDPR now sits alongside an updated version of the Data Protection Act 2018.
+The UK GDPR is currently substantially the same as the EU GDPR.
+Under the UK GDPR, trustees count as "data controllers" due to the large amount of personal member data they manage.
+This means that trustees must comply with the data protection principles set out in the UK GDPR.
+The UK GDPR principles include (but are not limited to) ensuring that personal data is: